 So many brands, so many models!
 The ebike revolution is well under way but how do you choose?

-This article is based on personal experience which might help others choose an ebike that meets their needs.
+This article draws on personal experience to help others choose an ebike that meets their needs.
 It is a ‘user’ review, not an ‘expert’ review.
 My own two bikes are used as examples of opposite ends of the ebike spectrum: the Ordica Neo Mid-Drive 26” Step-thru, and the Merida eOne Sixty 800 full-suspension mountain bike (both from Sydney Electric Bikes).

 Retailers are often much younger people who may or may not appreciate the physical or health issues of senior riders.
 So, the more you know about your needs before entering a store the better your choice will be.